THE LADIES ANCIENT ORDER OF HIBERNIANS

 The structure of the organization is by Division, County, State and National.

 The Rose Kennedy Division meets on the 2nd Monday of the month – September through June at the Hibernian Hall, 25300 Five Mile Road Redford, MI 48239.
-If you are interested in joining or would like more information please call our President, Colleen Gum, 248.227.6701.
+If you are interested in joining or would like more information please call our President, Brigid Taylor, 313.300.4033.

-The “Roses” are the oldest and largest division in the State of Michigan, celebrating 40 years in May 2008.
+The “Roses” are the oldest and largest division in the State of Michigan, celebrating 50 years on May 2018.
 They are involved in many charitable and cultural activities.
 Several of the State’s newer divisions have branched off from the Rose Kennedy Division, spreading the Hibernian mission throughout Michigan.

 The patron of the Ladies Ancient Order of Hibernians is Brigid, whose feast day is February 2nd.
 The Court of St. Brigid Scholarship Program held annually by the Rose Kennedy Division provides young Catholic girls of Irish descent the opportunity to procure educational funds.